 Tassity S. Johnson is a member of the Appellate and Supreme Court Practice Group and a partner in the firm’s Litigation Department.
 Her practice focuses on appellate and trial litigation concerning constitutional, statutory, and regulatory matters.

 Ms. Johnson has substantial experience in a number of areas and industries, including First Amendment rights, consumer law, voting rights, energy, environmental law, and commercial litigation.
 She represents clients in a variety of industries, including technology companies in matters involving First Amendment, antitrust, and consumer issues.
 She has litigated cases involving complex regulatory schemes, statutory interpretation, administrative law issues, and federal constitutional claims.
 Ms. Johnson has authored dispositive motions and appellate briefs; interviewed, deposed, and examined witnesses; and presented oral argument in federal and state court.

-Ms. Johnson maintains an active pro bono practice, representing clients in immigration, voting rights, and free speech matters at both the trial and appellate level.
+Ms. Johnson maintains an active public interest practice, representing clients in immigration, voting rights, and free speech matters at both the trial and appellate level.
 She defended a county supervisor of elections from an effort to purge voters under the National Voters Registration Act at the trial and appellate levels, and has been a core member of teams seeking to enforce and defend the Voter Rights Act, representing Arizona Secretary of State Katie Hobbs in Brnovich v.
 DNC before the Supreme Court, and Fair Fight in its challenge to Georgia’s election administration system.
 Ms. Johnson also helped litigate a number of novel First Amendment public forum challenges to government official conduct on social media platforms, including Knight First Amendment Institute v.
 Trump.

 Prior to joining the firm, Ms. Johnson was the Francis D. Murnaghan Appellate Advocacy Fellow at the Public Justice Center, where she successfully briefed and argued multiple appeals before the highest court of Maryland; a law clerk to the Honorable Martha C. Daughtrey of the United States Court of Appeals for the Sixth Circuit; and a law clerk to the Honorable Janet C. Hall, Chief Judge of the United States District Court for the District of Connecticut.